juwellwwu/LeukoCt/README.md

     the mouse, click anywhere on the vessel of interest, which starts a blue line, then end blue line draw anywhere with double click.
 3. After the software creates a vessel luminal mask, the user is asked to apply the “line eraser”.
-The line eraser (green line) breaks the mask where the drawn line crosses, and the software keeps the largest piece of mask after the break.
+The line eraser (green line) divides the mask where the drawn line crosses, and the software keeps the largest piece of mask afterwards.
 Using the mouse, the user can apply the line eraser to remove undesirable areas, such as out-of-focus regions and where segments of the vessels intersect, or correct errors of the mask.
 The line eraser draw also terminates